 What does an income statement show?

-An income statement shows a company’s revenues, expenses, and net income, providing a clear picture of profitability over a specific period.
+Revenues, expenses, and net income, reflecting profitability over a period.

 How do you calculate net income on an income statement?